Thursday, 30 May 2024

 Note that while I can’t say with confidence that a blending of x=ct and xST leads to apparent recent acceleration of the universe, because the evidence doesn't appear to exist, I can at least point to a mechanism by which measurement leads to it, as an artefact, rather than being a real thing.

 Note also that what we have effectively been discussing above is the effect of recession on the location of an event.
 What has not been discussed is how we, as observers, can determine speed of recession.
-I’ll address that in the next post.
+I’ll address that in a later post.

 Apparent Hubble Parameter Value